pycampers/plugingen/README.md

 And that's literally it.

-For these 10 LOC, you get a plugin that automatically gets discovered, works across virtualenvs, without any modification to the original package whatsoever.
+For just this, You get a plugin that automatically gets discovered, works across virtualenvs, without any modification to the original package whatsoever.

 ```
 $ pip tree -l